8.5 Export Formats and Delivery

 DXF files exported from the 2D Drawing / Plane Draw tool can be opened in AutoCAD, BricsCAD, and other DXF-compatible CAD platforms.
 The AI-Extract feature produces vector contours that can be manually refined within LixelStudio's drawing tools (Line, Polyline, Arc, Rectangle, Split, Trim, Delete) before export.

-For drafting workflows that prefer image overlays, the new PNG and TIFF slice exports provide direct image output from Horizontal and Vertical Slice tools.
+For drafting workflows that prefer image overlays, the PNG and TIFF slice exports provide direct image output from Horizontal and Vertical Slice tools.
 These can be brought into AutoCAD as raster underlays for 2D documentation work without DXF conversion.
 See 8.4 Quality and Editing for slice tool details.

 Filename Checklist Before Export